About America Saves Week and Military Saves Week

 America Saves Week is coordinated by America Saves and the American Savings Education Council.
 Started in 2007, the Week is an annual opportunity for organizations to promote good savings behavior and a chance for individuals to assess their own saving status.
-Typically thousands of organizations participate in the Week, reaching millions of people.
+Thousands of diverse organizations have participated in America Saves Week and Military Saves Week over the years, reaching millions of Americans.
+See some of the many things they have accomplished here and learn about past America Saves Weeks here.

-With more societal encouragement and support, more Americans will be persuaded to Set a Goal.
-Make a Plan.
-Save Automatically.
+With more societal encouragement and support, more Americans will be persuaded to set a goal, make a plan, and save automatically.

 About America Saves